cdhardin/Neuroevolution/README.md

 Agent based model of an evolving Neural Network.
-Git last updated April 3rd.
+Git last updated April 11th.

+Using NEAT-python package to evolve brains.